 Bronchial Asthma

 by Cesar Antonio Boza, MD.
-Hospital HIMA San pablo, Caguas, PR
+Hospital HIMA San Pablo, Caguas, PR

 Bronchial Asthma is a common reactive obstructive airway disease caused by inflammation and bronchoconstriction that result in increased resistance to airflow.
 This condition affects 26 million people in the United States.
 It is the most common chronic disease in childhood, affecting an estimated 7 million children in the United States.